WeFoster/Documentation/_kb articles/replacing-icons.md

 If you don't like some of the icons we have chosen you can replace them with others by adding some custom CSS to your theme CSS.
 In order to do this you first need to figure out the right CSS selector to target.

 Sounds complicated?
-Please read the following **excellent** tutorials about using Firefox or Google Chrome to easily find the CSS rule you need to use.
+Please read the following **excellent** tutorials about using Google Chrome to easily find the CSS rule you need to use.

-**Video of using Chrome Developer Tools from WPTheming** http://wptheming.com/2012/07/chrome-developer-tools-wordpress/
+**Video of using Chrome Developer Tools from WPTheming** https://www.youtube.com/watch?v=j2IAPyohv5g

-https://www.youtube.com/watch?v=j2IAPyohv5g

 **Leveraging Chrome Developer Tools from WPMU.org** https://premium.wpmudev.org/blog/chrome-developer-tools/

-Done reading and all up to speed about finding your CSS selectors?
-Now you have all you need to replace icons.
+Done reading and watching and all up to speed about finding your CSS selectors?
+Now you have all the knowledge to replace icons.
+Let's get started!

 ### Step 1: Find the CSS selector that contains the icon.

-Using Firebug or Google Dev Tools find the icon you would like to change and copy the CSS rule.
+Using Google Dev Tools find the icon you would like to change and copy the CSS rule.

 ![Changing Icons](https://raw.githubusercontent.com/WeFoster/Documentation/master/screenshots/icon-change.png),